Part I | Part II | Part III

 Since he began his career, which has allowed him to join the top one percent income earners of Canada, and live in all-exclusive White enclaves, Kymlicka has been pushing this idea that Canada "must never be allowed to remain white again".

-He tells unsuspecting Canadians that their nation is unique in having embraced immigrant multiculturalism, different from all other nations.
+He tells unsuspecting Canadians that their nation is unique in having embraced immigrant multiculturalism.
 Yet he has spent most of his teaching career in Europe promoting the "unique model of Canadian multiculturalism" because he believes that this "unique" model has to be extended into Europe so as to make that continent "unique" as well.
 The current leaders of Germany, France, England, Sweden etc. are now telling their aboriginal populations that they are unique in their acceptance of immigrant diversity.

 Much as Kymlicka pretends he has developed a theory of multicultural citizenship to reflect Canada's historical uniqueness, what he has really developed is an ideological program to rationalize mass immigration across the West in order to eradicate, not reflect, the European identities of the entire Western world.

 He tries to cover this up by arguing that there has always been a "historical relationship between liberalism and minority rights" going back to the nineteenth century, or that "there was widespread support for minority rights amongst liberals in the nineteenth century".1 He wants his unsuspecting students to believe that liberals since the nineteenth century were already thinking forward to the enactment of minority rights for hordes of immigrants to arrive in the future.
 He says that liberals then, and in the early twentieth century, were already concerned with the collective rights of minorities within nations and with the national rights of large groups to self-government.
 He mentions, as an example, a scheme implemented by the League of Nations